 Last year, the Austrian design studio EOOS established a subsidiary studio EOOS Next, which focuses on designing ecological and sustainable products.
-Their first big deed is an electric bike or, rather a three-wheel ZUV – zero-emissions utility vehicle, which can be 3D-printed locally rather than having to be shipped around the world.
+Their first big deed is an electric bike or, rather, a three-wheel ZUV – zero-emissions utility vehicle, which can be 3D-printed locally rather than being shipped worldwide.
 The electric tricycle is made from 70 kg of recycled plastic waste sourced from supermarkets.

 The Austrian designers collaborated on the project with the Dutch studio The New Raw, which focuses on exploring new ways of recycling plastic through the use of robotic 3D printing.
-The idea was to come up with an e-mobility concept where the chassis could be produced locally and inexpensively.
-Once the frame is 3D printed, the user could go to any local bike or moto workshop to bolt on a motor at its predefined position alongside the handlebars, brakes, and three wheels.
+The idea was to develop an e-mobility concept where the chassis could be produced locally and inexpensively.
+Once the frame is 3D printed, the user can go to any local bike or moto workshop to bolt on a motor at its predefined position alongside the handlebars, brakes, and three wheels.
 This would allow individual components to be repaired and replaced close to home to extend the vehicle’s lifespan.
-And ultimately, the chassis could be shredded and re-printed to form another ZUV.
+Ultimately, the chassis could be shredded and re-printed to form another ZUV.

 For their concept, The New Raw transformed 70 kg (154 lb) of recycled plastic raw material into the cargo bike’s body, seating for two, and storage box using industrial 3D-printing robots.
-The electric tricycle is powered via a rear-wheel hub motor without the need for pedals or a bike chain, which also reduces complexity and cost.
+The electric tricycle is powered via a rear-wheel hub motor without pedals or a bike chain, reducing complexity and cost.

-ZUV has a top speed of 25 km/h (15.5 mph) since it’s a European concept, classifying the vehicle as a bicycle, and it’s able to ride on cycle paths – at least in theory.
+ZUV has a top speed of 25 km/h (15.5 mph) since it’s a European concept, classifying the vehicle as a bicycle, and it can ride on cycle paths – at least in theory.
 It can travel 50 km (31 miles) on a single battery charge, which might not be that impressive but is enough for a regular commuter.

 In addition, ZUV has integrated front and rear lights and a display on the handlebars for vital stats like battery charge, speed, and progress of the trip.